Sail Your Best Alaska Cruise

 1. Typical Ports of Call

 As you are researching your ports and your shore excursion options, be mindful that your options aren’t limited to those being offered by the cruise line.
 And, in some instances, where the cruise line brochure lists age or weight restrictions, those may have been imposed by the cruise line and not by the actual tour operators.
 And, if the cruise line tour appears to be sold out, don’t give up.
 This great post from a Skagway tour operator provides some insider tips on how to get around those situations and still see exactly what you want to see.
-The tips discussed have wide application beyond a single Alaskan port or a single tour operator.
+The tips discussed have wide applications beyond a single Alaskan port or a single tour operator.

 Get a true insider’s view of all the best sights to see and places to visit in Juneau from someone who has worked on a cruise ship and had the opportunity to make many trips through the city.
-Check out these recommendations from a Jaunt With Joy.
+Check out these recommendations from Jaunt With Joy.

 Jaunt With Joy

 Check out what local residents think are the best things to do for a cruise stop in Ketchikan.

 As for Skagway, my personal all-time favorite recommendation is to check out your options for dog-sledding camp.

 We had an absolutely fantastic time doing this.

 Here is a detailed discussion and review of a deluxe version of dog-sledding excursion from the Janet B Person Blog.
 Check it out.

 If dog-sledding isn’t your thing, you can also research online options and reviews for affordable Skagway excursions at Viator.